 Class-name Variable-name ;

-It is a statement ending with a semicolon after specifying the class name and variable name.
+This is a statement ends with a semicolon after specifying the class name and variable name.

-This statement introduces a variable into a particular scope of the program and binds the specified class to the variable.
+This statement introduces a variable into a particular scope and binds the specified class to the variable.

-You can access the variable by name within the declared scope.
+You can access to the variable by name within the declared scope.